What is Drop Shipping and How Does it Work?

 • Shipping complexities: If you’re working with several suppliers, your shipping costs can become quite complicated.
 Let’s say that a customer orders two items, from different suppliers, each with different shipping costs.
 You’ll need to determine how to charge the customer for shipping in a way that the customer won’t feel overcharged.

 • Issues with suppliers: It’s imperative to have solid relationships based on trust and mutual respect with your suppliers.
-Suppliers are at the core of your business, so be selective about whom you partner with, and never take those relationships for granted by paying them late or being difficult to work with.
+Consider their history and reliability.
+Suppliers are at the core of your business, so be selective about who you partner with, and never take those relationships for granted by paying them late or being difficult to work with.
 To build strong partnerships, you must learn how to manage your suppliers effectively to maximize drop-shipping efficiency.

 How to select a drop shipping supplier